If you are a new writer working on your first manuscript, there are some things that you should be doing now.

 04) Start marketing

-It might seem weird to market yourself before you’re finished your book or been published but the sooner you get started the better.
+It might seem weird to market yourself before you have finished your book or been published but the sooner you get started the better.

 Firstly, it means you will be ahead when you finally finish writing/get published.